hanselke/docker-backup/README.md

 docker-backup
 =============
-Simple utility for backing up a Docker data container (optionally to s3).
+Simple utility for backing up a Docker data container to a Singapore S3 server other solutions

-other solutions
 ---------------
 There are a number of existing solutions available which typically operate in a